lexuscreations/lexus-ads-pro/Readme.md

 ## Contributing

 Contributions to Lexus-YT-Pro are welcome!
 Feel free to submit issues or pull requests for enhancements or fixes.
-Special thanks to Vishesh Vishwakarma for Figma UI design contributions.
+Special thanks to VisheshVishwakarma for Figma UI design contributions.

 ## Disclaimer